saylesss88/nix-book/src/nix/hardening_NixOS.md

 create security-focused checklists and ensure all angles are covered, building a more robust and secure system.

+Don't rely on single solutions or products, develop processes and defense in depth.
+Think ahead and fail securely so that a single failure doesn't mean total insecurity.

+Attackers often monitor the latest Linux CVEs (Common Vulnerabilities and Exposures) and check if and when specific distributions like NixOS have implemented fixes.
+The unstable branch will receive the security patches and fixes faster than stable which is another thing to keep in mind.

 Check out the
 [Hardening NixOS Baseline Hardening README](https://saylesss88.github.io/nix/index.html) for baseline hardening recommendations and best practices.